MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 ---
 <!-- End tab selectors.  -->

 The `-p` flag is used to specify the Windows Terminal profile that should be opened.
 Substitute "Ubuntu-18.04" with the name of any terminal profile that you have installed.
 This will always open a new window.
-Windows Terminal is not yet capable of opening new tabs or panes in an existing instance.
+To open a new shell tab in an existing (already open) instance of Windows Terminal, use: wt -w [window id](#options-and-commands) [executable name].
+For example, `wt -w 0 cmd` to open a Command Prompt shell in the most recent instance of Windows Terminal.
+If you're launching a profile (shell executable combined with color scheme, title, command, other settings pertaining to how it interacts with the console session), you must use the profile name in the command: `wt -w 0 -p "Profile Name"`.

 ### Target a directory